srevinsaju/guiscrcpy/README.md

 ## Installation

 These are the common methods of installation.
 To see more interesting ways, checkout [Installation wiki](docs/INSTALL.md) page for more information, and to find a compatible installtion method for your device and device architecture

 >NOTE: Out of the two links for downloading AppImage, the `.m` one does not include the scrcpy binary.
 The one with `.r` includes the scrcpy binary.
+See https://github.com/srevinsaju/guiscrcpy/discussions/341 for more information on the release builds.

 | Package Type  | Platforms                                                    | Status                                                       | Command / Link                |
 | ------------- | ------------------------------------------------------------ | ------------------------------------------------------------ | ----------------------------- |